 Your consultation with your surgeon will usually be at Aset Hospital Surgery Centre, and will last approximately one hour.
 During your initial consultation, your surgeon will provide a full assessment and discuss your desires and requirements.
 You will be able to get answers to all of your questions and concerns about a breast reduction, and your consultation will determine the best suited breast augmentation procedure for you, tailored to your individual needs.

-Ready to learn more about a Breast Surgery?
+Ready to learn more about a Breast Reduction Surgery?
 To request your consultation, fill out the form on the side of this page or call our practice at 0151 426 4777.
 Aset Hospital is based in Liverpool, Merseyside UK and serves national and international clients.